KalonteJT/COP-4331-Group-14/REST_API.md

 -------------------------

 0. Ensure the required Prerequisites have been satisfied.
-1. Navigate to the backend folder from your local
+1. Navigate to the backend folder from your local terminal
 2. Run the following in order:

 ```szh